Foundations

 Agent identity (across interactions)

 Two pole-positions belong to the same agent iff there is one awareness that ties them together.
-Identity is not a brute primitive label; it is structural — given by shared awareness threading through multiple interactions.
+Identity is structural — given by shared awareness threading through multiple interactions.

 Two interactions belong to the same agent iff that agent is aware of both of them.